 What is a Nervous breakdown?

 Mental or nervous breakdown is a term that is used for describing stress that can be mental, emotional, or physical.
-It can make a person unable to work or function in his/her day to day life.
-There can be any unrecognized underlying mental illness that can a sign of a nervous breakdown.
+It could make it more difficult for someone to work or perform daily tasks.
+There can be any unrecognized underlying mental illness that can be a sign of a nervous breakdown.

-Furthermore, there can be any such condition that can cause a person to suffer from a mental breakdown.
-It also varies from person to person as to what underlying medical condition do they have to post the breakdown.
-Also, in medical terms, there is no such thing as a nervous breakdown.
+A few of them include PTSD (post-traumatic stress disorder), depression, and anxiety.
+Any condition of this sort may also cause a person to go through a mental breakdown.
+It also varies from person to person as to what underlying medical condition they have to post the breakdown.
+Additionally, there is no such thing as a nervous breakdown according to medical terminology.
 The treatment of nervous breakdown depends upon the cause and the other factors.

 What does a nervous or mental breakdown feel like?

 When a person goes through a nervous breakdown, there can be different reasons that can trigger the cause.
 Such a situation may arise due to any emotional or physical stress that the body cannot handle.
-But there are certain situations and experiences that are more likely to get associated with a nervous breakdown.
-In some of the cases, genetic factors may also play a role in the developing signs of a nervous or mental breakdown.
+However, there are certain situations and experiences that are more likely to be associated with a nervous breakdown.
+In some of cases, genetic factors may also play a role in the developing signs of a nervous or mental breakdown.

 As we said above, a mental breakdown is not associated with any specific medical condition, and there can be various responsible factors.
 The signs of a mental breakdown are not defined except for the inability of the person to function normally.